QuantEcon/jupinx/docs/quickstart.rst

 .. warning::

     This project is **not** yet released through PyPI.
-Please instead install
-    using: :code:`python setup.py install` from within a clone of the repository.
+Please instead install using :code:`python setup.py install` from within a clone of the repository.

 .. code-block:: bash